MadHat Press

 F. J. Bergmann

 F.J.
 Bergmann, also Copy Editor at MadHat Press, once lived in Paris, France.
-She presently resides in Wisconsin, officiates as editor of Star*Line, the journal of the Science Fiction Poetry Association, poetry editor of Mobius: The Journal of Social Change, and is also a copy editor at Right Hand Pointing.
+She presently resides in Wisconsin, officiates as poetry editor of Mobius: The Journal of Social Change, and is also a copy editor at Right Hand Pointing.
 Further manifestations occur at fibitz.com.

 Alex Cigale